|Home Page||Course Overview||Student Technology Use||Student Typing Speeds|

 Start Full page Ad Project: Today students started a classic graphic design project to help them continue to develop their own sense of design and their skills in MS Publisher.
 Each student selected a full page, full color magazine advertisement to recreate in MS Publisher.
 The student version of the ad must advertize something different than the original but it should look very similar to the original.
 Click here to enlarge the project description.
 We did not finish this project today.

 Technology Current Event Video: We ran out of time for a video today

 Internet Moment: Today we compared three online mapping websites to evaluate their interfaces and features.
 We used http://maps.yahoo.com/, http://www.bing.com/maps/, and http://maps.google.com/.
 We checked to see if they had weather, directions, satellite photos and street level photos.
 Students also had some time to explore each website for additional features like the new 3D directions in Google Maps and the Birds Eye View in Bing Maps.

-Finish Publisher Brochure Project: Student were shown how to create a hanging indent list and how to print double sided.
+Finish Publisher Brochure Project: Students were shown how to create a hanging indent list and how to print double sided.
 Each student also had an opportunity to review their project with the teacher.
-All students finished and turned in this project today.

 Wednesday - May 16, 2012